 Alexa performs well as ever, picking up what you're saying even when music is loud.
 Most tasks are carried out with understanding although terminology sometimes must be accurate to get the desired result.

-Should I buy the Amazon Echo Studio?
+Should you buy the Amazon Echo Studio?

 The competition might offer more refined sound but then the price jumps up considerably.
-This offers a design that says high-end and has audio to back that all with the Alexa smart assistant offering a huge array for features which grow more expansive by the day.
+This offers a design that says high-end and has audio to back that all with the Alexa smart assistant offering a huge array for features, which grow more expansive by the day.